 Type safety reduces the likelihood of errors in the code and interfaces for extending map.apps (e.g. map-actions or stores) can be made explicit.
 A developer can thus see if an interface is being used correctly directly while programming.
 Programming against these interfaces becomes more productive and less error-prone thanks to autocompletion.
 Private implementation details can also be better hidden or marked as such.
 This makes development against map.apps easier and clearer.
 It also helps avoid bugs that might occur when updating to newer versions because programming was done against internal interfaces.

 The existing map.apps typings can be used directly in the map.apps 4 Developers project.
-A blog article in the Developer Network will explain the usage and its advantages in detail soon.
+This blog article explains the usage and its advantages in detail: Using TypeScript in map.apps

 Other new features for developers are described in the release notes.